resident-auv/rauv2018_website/content/details/_index.md

 weight: 40  # weight sets the order in the menu at the top of the page
 ---

-The Resident AUV Workshop will be held May 9-11 in [Maple Hall](http://uw.edu/maps/?mah) near the University of Washington Seattle campus.
+The Resident AUV Workshop will be held May 9-11 in [Maple Hall](http://uw.edu/maps/?mah) adjacent to the University of Washington Seattle campus.

 <div id="map" style="height: 450px; width: 100%;"></div>